2024-2025 Academic Catalog

 REL 352.
 Understanding Sacred Music in Worship in the Local Church.
 3 Hours

 Study of the important relationship between music and worship in the life of the individual and in the life of the corporate Christian church with an emphasis on developments in recent decades.
 Studies the distinction and interconnectedness of the local church (congregation) and the Institutional Church.
 An historical overview of music and worship with Biblical foundations is provided.
-Prerequisites: REL 103 or ASI 110 or equivalent.
+Prerequisites: REL 103 or ASI 110 or REL 1HC.

 REL 355.
 Topics in Marianist Studies.
 3 Hours